 And unlike most media, he didn't even make something up.

-At least when the media want to accuse me of stuff and it's not there, they make it up like during the ill-fated attempt to be part of the St. Louis Rams ownership group.
+At least when the media want to accuse me of stuff and it's not there, they make it up, like during the ill-fated attempt to be part of the St. Louis Rams ownership group.

-And they got full use out of them until they had to admit that I never said them, and then well, at least we know he thinks it, but this sheriff has not even made anything up, much less produced a scintilla of evidence that anything I've said would inspire such behavior.
+And then they said, well, at least we know he thinks it, but this sheriff has not even made anything up, much less produced a scintilla of evidence that anything I've said would inspire such behavior.

-If somebody lays out such serious accusations without a scintilla of evidence, why it should be plain for all to say that it's done out of political motivation or some petty personal vendetta, which I don't think this is, I don't know the guy, he doesn't know me.
+If somebody lays out such serious accusations without a scintilla of evidence, why it should be plain for all to see that it's done out of political motivation or some petty personal vendetta, which I don't think this is, I don't know the guy, he doesn't know me.

-You would think that he would be quiet, get back to the facts of the case, but he isn't.
+And having failed to do so, you would think that he would be quiet, get back to the facts of the case, but he isn't.

-He's standing by it, and he's being praised in the media for standing by it.
+He's standing by it and he's being praised in the media for standing by it.

 He's being praised in the media for not backing down.